Sister Blandina: Life

 Segale traveled alone on dusty trails and railroads, through the unexplored lands of the far Southwest, finally reaching Trinidad, a frontier mining town, on December 9, 1872.
 After opening a school almost alone, her first action was to fight against the common practice of lynching.
 She came to learn from one of her students that a member of the gang led by the famed outlaw Billy the Kid had been seriously wounded, and had been left alone to die in a shack.
 She immediately went to him and, as she examined the wound, spoke harshly to his persecutors saying, "I see that with a hard head that you find yourself not able to kill him with one shot to the head."
 Without another word, she treated the bandit and saved the man's life.

-In December 1873, Segale received a letter from her Mother Superior directing her to move to Santa Fe, New Mexico to help in the religious settlement.
-Despite the scarcity of funding and resources, she built several schools and orphanages, continued to visit the mines in the area and railway construction sites to minister to the people there.
-She managed to collect funds for the construction of St. Vincent Hospital and for the care of indigent.
+In December 1873, Segale received a letter from her mother superior, directing her to move to Santa Fe.
+Despite the scarcity of funding and resources, Segale founded several schools and orphanages, continued to visit the mines in the area and railway construction sites to minister to the people there.
+She managed to collect funds for the construction of St. Vincent Hospital and for the care of the indigent.
 She visited and took care of Billy the Kid and other prisoners confined in the main prison in New Mexico.

-In 1882, Segale was charged with the reconstruction of the Sisters' dilapidated convent in Albuquerque, New Mexico.
-She also attempted at building a hospital there but was recalled in 1889 to Trinidad, where she defended the right of the Sisters of Charity to teach in the local school while wearing their religious habit.
-However, anti-Catholic prejudice prevailed and she was forced to return to Albuquerque where, in 1901, she completed the construction of St. Joseph Hospital.
+In 1882, Segale was charged with the reconstruction of the sisters' dilapidated convent in Albuquerque.
+She also attempted to build a hospital there but was recalled in 1889 to Trinidad, where she defended the right of the Sisters of Charity to teach in the local school while wearing their religious habit.
+However, anti-Catholic prejudice prevailed and Segale was forced to return to Albuquerque where, in 1901, she completed the construction of St. Joseph Hospital.